Nivea Ad For 'Visibly Fairer Skin' Sparks Controversy In West Africa

 That's what is really concerning.

-One of the most widely read books in Nigeria, The Secret Lives of Baba Segi's Wives – a humorous narrative set in the ancient city of Ibadan, some miles away from Lagos – features a character, Iya Femi, a sassy and opportunistic woman, who bleaches her skin.
-The bleaching doesn't go well — her skin tone becomes irregular and spotted.
+One of the most widely read books in Nigeria, The Secret Lives of Baba Segi's Wives — a humorous narrative set in the ancient city of Ibadan, some miles away from Lagos — features a character, Iya Femi, a sassy and opportunistic woman, who bleaches her skin.
+The bleaching doesn't go well; her skin tone becomes irregular and spotted.
 Still Iya Femi is incredibly proud of the light skin color.

 "She did it because she thought that was beauty," says author Lola Shoneyin.